By Abu Bakr

-You should make it an eventual goal to finish the Tafsir entirely, preferably highlighting or marking all the important points you come across for quick reference in the future.
-The idea is to be able to be able to read the Qur’an such that the explanations offered in the Tafsir become ingrained in your mind.
-This will make your Qur’an reading easier, more enjoyable, and more thought provoking.
+You should make it an eventual goal to finish the Tafsir, preferably highlighting or marking all the important points you come across for quick reference in the future.
+The idea is to be able to read the Qur’an such that the explanations offered in the Tafsir become ingrained in your mind.
+This will make your Qur’an reading easier, more enjoyable, and more thought-provoking.
 It is also an excellent foundation for any future Qur’an study.

 For the English only crowd, it is important to read the Qur’an along with a translation, as Allah tells us: